 [Intro paragraph] The personal assistant job descriptions that get the most attention begin with 2-3 sentences that introduce prospective employees to their company, culture, and working environment.
 This is a perfect opportunity to set yourself apart from competing job listings by selling your opportunity to job seekers.

-Personal Assistant Job Responsibilities:
+Personal Assistant Duties and Responsibilities:

 - Supports client directly as the go-to person for all needs, including daily administration, calendar management, travel schedules, project coordination, delivering presentations, answering calls, etc.

 - Is a spokesperson for the client on all matters.

 - Makes administrative decisions and takes action in the client’s absence.

 - Manages a high-volume travel schedule.

 - Conserves client’s time by reading, researching, and routing correspondence; drafting letters and documents; collecting and analyzing information; and initiating telecommunications.